tytydraco/yessleep/out/My_grandfather_froze_to_death_on_the_kitchen_floor_in_the_middle_of_summer_and_Im_the_only_person_who_knows_what_happened.md

 "Mary had a talent for finding people's weaknesses and pressing on them until they broke.
 New employees, part-timers who couldn't afford to quit, anyone she thought was beneath her.
 But what she did to Tommy was the day I knew she was something beyond cruel.
 Beyond human, maybe."

 "The Tuesday she destroyed Tommy was like watching a predator hunt.
-Tommy worked maintenance, had some kind of developmental delay that made him talk slowly and repeat himself sometimes.
+Tommy worked maintenance, had some kind of mental problem that made him talk slowly and repeat himself sometimes.
 Sweet kid, maybe twenty-five, lived with his mother and needed that job more than anything.
 A customer complained about water on the floor near produce - standard stuff, happens every day."

 Grandpa's breath came out in visible puffs now, and frost began forming on the workbench where his hands rested.